 Brenda Hanson Mohr

-Brenda Mohr, is currently working on a D.M.A. in choral conducting at the University of Washington.
-She most recently taught choral music grades 5-12 for 28 years at Glendale Adventist Academy in California, a record tenure for a music teacher at that school.
+Brenda Mohr, is director of the choral program at Loma Linda University Academy, a position she has held since 2018.
+Most recently she completed a D.M.A.in choral conducting at the University of Washington in the spring of 2018.
+Prior to beginning graduate study in 2013, she had taught choral music grades 5-12 for 28 years at Glendale Adventist Academy in California, a record tenure for a music teacher at that school.

 In those years, the Glendale Academy Chorale traveled regionally and nationally, in California, Arizona, and the Northwest multiple times and to Chicago and Washington, D.C., three times.
 In 2000 it won the American Choral Directors (ACDA) Golden State South Choral Competition.
 Brenda received the Zapara Excellence in Teaching Award in 1991 and the NAD Alumni Achievement Foundation Excellence in Teaching Award in 2004.